mickster77/electric-propulsion-training/index.md

 This book is an excellent introduction to electric machines--transformers, motors, and generators.
 The author's style is the defining aspect.
 Recommend digesting this for baseline understanding of electric machines before tackling more complex texts (i.e., Krause).

 **Objectives:**
+Transformers Theory/Design, Motor Theory/Design, Generator Theory/Design, * Induction/Synchronous Machine,
-Transformers, AC Machinery Fundamentals, Synchronous Generators/Motors, Induction Motors, AC Machine Construction
+AC Machinery Construction

 ### [Analysis of Electric Machinery and Drive Systems a.k.a.
 "Krause"](https://ieeexplore.ieee.org/book/5265638)
 ### Description: